Caffeine’s Effect on Memory, Cognition, and Alzheimer’s

 However, to get the most memory-boosting benefits, we recommend the following:

-- Consuming caffeine through natural sources such as coffee and tea.
+- Consuming caffeine from natural sources such as coffee and tea.

 - Consuming a moderate amount of caffeine that is considered safe for your age and health profile.